2026 CHS Research Day: From Research to Real-world Impact

 3MT: the three most common mistakes [video]

-Sign up closes at midnight on April 27, 2025.
-A copy of your presentation must be sent to the Conference Coordinator by 23:59 on April 28, please also bring your presentation with you on a USB.
+Sign up closes April 23, 2026.
+A copy of your presentation must be sent to the Conference Coordinator by Friday, April 24, please also bring your presentation with you on a USB.

 Please send your questions to the Conference Coordinator, at mnroe@ucalgary.ca.

 No frills, no gimmicks, no surprises here, the poster session is exactly that!
-Don't reinvent the wheel, if you have a poster you worked on this academic year, please feel free to use that for your presentation instead of producing something new that you won’t use elsewhere.
+Don't reinvent the wheel, if you have a poster you worked on this academic year, please feel free to use that for your presentation instead of producing something new that you might not use elsewhere.
 Alternatively, if you are preparing for an upcoming conference and have a poster you plan to present and would like the opportunity to practice your presentation among your peers, this is the spot for it!
-There will be guided poster walks for this part of the program so we can maximize as much equal exposure for all posters as we can.

-Poster boards are 4' (W) x 6' (H) and are Velcro adhesive only - which we will provide.
+Poster boards are 4' (W) x 6' (H) and are Velcro adhesive only - which will be provided.
 Please DO NOT use thumb tacks on the poster boards.

 Recommended poster orientation and size: Landscape, 4' (W) x 3' (H).
-If you already have a printed poster do not worry about the size or orientation for this, we will make it work!
+If your poster is already printed, do not worry about the size or orientation for this, we will make it work!

 Sign up and claim your poster board!

-Sign up closes at midnight on April 27, 2025.
-Please send your poster title to the Conference Coordinator by 23:59 on April 28 to be assigned a poster board number.
+Sign up closes on April 23, 2026.
+If you register for a poster presentation you will be assigned a poster board number by Friday, April 24.
 Posters do not need to be submitted in advance of the event.
-Please bring your poster to the Showcase for set up between 8:00-9:00 AM on April 30th.
+Please bring your poster to the Research Day for set up between 8:00-9:00 AM on April 27th.

 Please send your questions to the Conference Coordinator, at mnroe@ucalgary.ca.